In Alphabetical Order

 Bob was also an active member of WSATI Western States Auto Theft Investigators, as well as IAFCI, International Association of Financial Crimes investigators.
 He will be greatly missed.

-Services for Bob will be held at: 1200 NOON Tomorrow,
+Bob will be held at: 1200 NOON Tomorrow,

 Sept 17th. at: